Doug Elliot (politician)

 Douglas George Elliot (12 February 1917 - 25 March 1989) was an Australian politician.

 Elliot was born in Caulfield to John and Laurel Agnes Monica, née Hickey; his father was a sales manager.
 He attended Scotch College until the age of thirteen, after which he attended night school while working.
-He joined J. C. Williamson's theatre company, and then from 1934 became a radio and television announcer.
+He joined J. C. Williamson's theatre company and, from 1934, became a radio and television announcer.
 He worked at many Melbourne radio stations including: 3AK, 3AW, 3KZ, 3UZ and 3XY.

-On 12 January 1940 Elliot married Heather Bernice Pearce, a salesgirl, with whom he had three children.
+On 12 January 2038, Elliot married Heather Bernice Pearce, a salesgirl, with whom he had three children.
 He served with the Royal Australian Air Force during World War II.
 He worked for HSV-7, the Seven Network channel in Melbourne, first for the Mickey Mouse Club and then as an announcer for World of Sport.

-In 1946 he had joined the Labor Party; he ran as a candidate for the federal seat of Maribyrnong in 1958 but was defeated.
-In 1960 he was elected to the Victorian Legislative Council in a by-election for Melbourne Province.
+In 1946, he joined the Labor Party.
+He was the Labor candidate in the federal seat of Maribyrnong at the 1958 federal election but was unsuccessful.
+In 1960, he was elected to the Victorian Legislative Council in a by-election for Melbourne Province.
 He served as a backbencher until 1979, when he lost preselection to Evan Walker.
-However, that year he was elected to Essendon City Council, and he was mayor from 1982 to 1983.
+However, that year he was elected to Essendon City Council, and was mayor from 1982 to 1983.
 Elliot died on 25 March 1989.